It's time to focus on sustainable leather sourcing and one of the most complex supply chains in the apparel and footwear industries.

 However, even with these damning statistics, leather has the potential to move closer towards being a net-zero material and even offer a net-positive contribution if sustainable practices become the new norm.

-What are the Options for a Sustainable Future?
+What are the Options for Sustainable Leather?

 Regenerative agriculture and ethical sourcing

 The Regenerative agriculture approach involves raising cattle on regenerative farms that prioritise soil health, biodiversity, and carbon sequestration.
 Ethical sourcing ensures that cattle are raised in humane conditions, and deforestation is minimised.
-An example of this is British Pasture Leather, which was founded in 2020 as the first supplier of leather that is traceable to regenerative farms in the UK.

 Vegetable-tanned leather